Have you seen fall armyworm?

 - Brown or grey forewing and a white hind wing.

-- Male fall armyworm moths have more patterns and a distinct white spot on each of their forewings.
+- Male fall armyworm moths have more patterns and a distinct white spot on each forewing.

-- When very young are about 1.7mm, light in colour with a larger, darker head.
+- When larvae are newly hatched they are about 1.7mm, light green to brown with a larger, darker head.

-- As they develop, they attain a darker greyish-brown colour with paler, slender, lengthwise stripes and small dark spots with spines on their upper surface, with a pale underside.
+- As they develop, they become a darker greyish-brown with white lengthwise stripes and dark spots with spines on their upper surface, with a pale underside.
+Older larvae have a distinctive pattern of 4 spots on the second to last body segment and an inverted 'Y' shape pattern on their heads.

 - Eventually reach a length of about 34mm.

-- Pale yellow in colour and clustered together in a mass
+- Pale yellow and clustered together in a mass.

 - An egg mass can contain 100–200 eggs.